Chart Color Schemes

 Infrastructure

-Conder has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Conder has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Among these key projects are Tuggeranong Multi-Unit Development - Gordon, Banks Gateway Estate, Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing, and Lanyon Marketplace Improvements.
-The following list details those projects that are likely to be most relevant.
+AreaSearch has identified four projects that could impact the area's performance due to changes in local infrastructure.
+These key projects are Tuggeranong Multi-Unit Development - Gordon, Banks Gateway Estate, Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing, and Lanyon Marketplace Improvements.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.